juanitapuentes/Graphs-Homework/README.md

 ## PART 4: Hyperparameter and Loss Function experimentation (2 points)

-**At this point you must decide which of the datasets you want to use**
+**At this point you must decide which of the dataset you want to use**

 To run geo-GCN on MNISTSuperpixels with default parameters, go to `src` and use the command: